 The Course that Prepares Students for Writing Center Work: ENG 397 or ENG 600

 The course on writing center theory and practice is usually taught in a combined undergrad/grad section in the fall in late afternoon or evening.
 Students may access MyWCU from the WCU home page to obtain current information on course offerings.
-Please contact Dr. Karen Fitts if you are interested in seeing a sample course syllabus. firstname.lastname@example.org
+Please contact Dr. Karen Fitts if you are interested in seeing a sample course syllabus.

 Graduate Assistantship Application Process

-Obtaining a position as a graduate tutor in the writing center is a highly selective process.
-Applications are accepted in the spring semester, and assistantships are offered for the following year.
-Preference is given to first-year students entering the university for their first year of study.
-Writing center graduate assistantships are funded through the generosity of the Provost's and the CAS Dean's offices.
-If accepted for a GA Tutor position, you will be required to enroll in ENG 600 (Tutoring Composition) this coming fall as part of your training in the writing center.
+Graduate students interested in becoming a tutor in the writing center should apply for a graduate assistantship in the spring semester.
+Assistantships are generally offered for the following year.
+Preference is given to students entering the university for their first year of study.
+Writing center graduate assistantships are funded through the generosity of the Provost and the College of Arts and Sciences Dean.
+Graduate students accepted for a tutoring position are required to enroll in ENG 600, Tutoring Composition, as part of their preparation for writing center work.

-Please complete the application below and submit it to Dr. Karen Fitts, Writing Center Director (email@example.com).
-Your application should be in ONE .doc, .docx, .rtf, or .pdf file (append documents to the file using page or section breaks).
+Applicants should submit the following to Dr. Fitts, Writing Center Director (firstname.lastname@example.org), in ONE .doc, .docx, .rtf, or .pdf file (append documents to the file using page or section breaks):

 Other Opportunities to Assist Writers